Global Education Project FAQs

 Can I stay in my room during Fall or Spring Break?

 The campus will remain open during Fall and Spring Break.
 However, The UCA Housing office will charge for the residential housing for Fall and Spring Break.
-(Currently $20 per night).
+(Currently $20 per night for a double room).
 If it is decided that the campus will close, special arrangements must be made to stay in the apartments and a few residence halls that will remain open.
 If you stay in your dorm past the departure date at the end of the semester, you will see additional charges added to your student account.

 Can I change my room?